Real Estate in Costa Rica

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I was basically told in what area to live.
 Most expats live in Escazu, Santa Ana or Rohrmoser.
 Then I went with several agents to look at possible apartments.
 After that you start haggling!!!
 (Hagglig is essential.
-I have seen houses come down from 4500 USD a month to 2500.)," explained one foreigner living in San Jose, Costa Rica.
+I have seen houses come down from 4500 USD a month to 2500.)," said one expat in San Jose.

 What is a typical expat home or apartment like in Costa Rica?